simple-warfare/bevy_northstar/book/src/neighborhood/02_filters.md

 `NeighborFilter`s can be applied during the stage when neighbors are calculated and cached.
 There are a few built-in ones but you can also implement the `NeighborFilter` trait yourself to create new ones.

-Filters can be chained and they will be applied in the order that they added to `GridSettingsBuilder`.
+Filters can be chained and they will be applied in the order that they are added to `GridSettingsBuilder`.

 ```rust,no_run
 let grid_settings = GridSettingsBuilder::new_3d(64, 64, 4)